Barrioslopezfd/gator/README.md

 ### User Management

 - `gator register <username>`: Register a new user and set them as the logged-in user.
 - `gator login <username>`: Log in as an existing user.
 - `gator reset`: Erase all users.
 - `gator users`: Display all registered users.

 ### Feed Management

 - `gator addfeed <Feed_URL>`: Add a new feed URL.
 - `gator feeds`: Show all available feeds.
 - `gator follow <Feed_URL>`: Follow a specific feed as the logged-in user.
 - `gator following`: Display all feeds followed by the logged-in user.
 - `gator unfollow <Feed_URL>`: Unfollow a specific feed.

 ### Post Aggregation

-    - `gator agg <Time_between_requests>`
-    Aggregate posts from all added feeds into the database.
+- `gator agg <Time_between_requests>`: Aggregate posts from all added feeds into the database.
 The format is #s/m/h, where # is a number and s/m/h are seconds, minutes and hours respectively.
 The program will fail if you dont write the time in this format.

 ### Browsing Posts

 - `gator browse`: Display the content of posts.

 ## Example Usage
 ### Registering a User